hoprnet/hoprnet/README.md

 Once the configuration starts up, the HOPRd Admin UI is accessible as usual via `localhost:3000`.
-The Grafana instance is accessible via `localhost:3030` and is provisioned with a dashboard that contains useful metrics and information about the HOPR network as percieved from your node plus some additional runtime information.
+The Grafana instance is accessible via `localhost:3030` and is provisioned with a dashboard that contains useful metrics and information about the HOPR network as perceived from your node plus some additional runtime information.

+The default username for Grafana is `admin` with password `hopr`.

 ### Using NPM